Cyber crime is a concerning and increasing trend with 30% of Australians impacted in 2018.

 Cyber Check.Me has been developed by the ECU Security Research Institute (ECUSRI) in partnership with the Cities of Wanneroo and Joondalup, North Metro TAFE and AustCyber to provide SME's and the community the basic precautions they can take to protect themselves against the loss of time, money, private information and reputational damage as a result of cyber-attack.

 Cyber Check.Me aims to provide cyber security information and un-biased advice to local businesses and community members through a series of pop-ups resourced by ECU Cyber students and ECUSRI employees at local business events/forums and locations within the Cities of Joondalup and Wanneroo business districts.

 The Cyber Check.Me initiative aims to provide community members and small to medium businesses (SME’s) with the basic precautions to protect against loss of time, money, private information and reputational damage.

-The opportunity was given to book 1 hour appointments for a FREE private consult with one of the Cyber Check.Me experts and bring in any mobile devices to be shown directly how to protect them from cyber security breaches.
+The pop-ups will also provide the opportunity to book a free private consult with one of the Cyber Check.Me experts to bring in their electronic devices and be educated on how to better protect themselves and their business from cyber security threats.

-For more information or how to book please email: email@example.com or phone the Economic Development team on 9405 5000.
+For more information or to book your free appointment please email: firstname.lastname@example.org.